 This lovely tune “Omaha, Nebraska” by Groucho Marx has sustained for decades, all the way since its inception in 1951.

-In the lyrics, the narrator sings a hopeful message to his girlfriend about a peaceful life in Omaha, where “the best things in life are free.”
+In the lyrics, the narrator begins with a description of a tired man thinking of the promises his girlfriend made as he is about to leave, possibly to meet her.
+It is a hopeful message about a peaceful life in Omaha, where “the best things in life are free” with his love.

 A poignant string accompaniment and vigorous barbershop quartet back up the soloist in this sweet ditty, perfect for when you want an old-fashioned tune to sing along to.